margaretstorey/startup2022/resources/README.md

 # Glossary of terms or Startup Jargon

+*Note: the most used terms in business and startups' scope are covered during the course.
+It would be best to get familiarized with them to facilitate project communication, mainly when receiving feedback from mentors or taking advantage of talks with this course guest speakers.*

 - [91 Startup Terms Every Entrepreneur Should Know](https://visionxpartners.com/startup-terms/) (posted in 2021) -- It covers terms for Business, Marketing, Analytics, Finance, Programming, and Design.

 - [The Glossary of Startup Jargon](https://sciencecenter.org/blog/the-glossary-of-startup-jargon) (posted in 2021) -- Blog post to help cut through the confusion and get to the useful knowledge: all the terminology business novices need to know, but in plain speak.